pingcap/docs/br/backup-and-restore-use-cases.md

 Before running the [`br backup` command](/br/use-br-command-line-tool.md#br-command-line-description), make sure the following conditions are met:

 - No DDL statements are running on the TiDB cluster.
-- The target storage device has sufficient space.
+- The target storage device has required space.

-#### Check before restore
+#### Check before restoration

-Before running the [`br restore` command](/br/use-br-command-line-tool.md#br-command-line-description), check the new cluster to ensure that the table in the cluster does not have a duplicate name.
+Before running the [`br restore` command](/br/use-br-command-line-tool.md#br-command-line-description), check the target cluster to ensure that the table in this cluster does not have a duplicate name.

 ## Back up a single table to a network disk (recommended in production environment)